kamyab9k/FitCore-Documentation/README.md

   <tr>
     <td style="width:50%; vertical-align:top; padding-right:15px;" valign="top">

-<h2 style="margin-top: 0;">🚀 OnBoarding & Setup</h2>
+<h2 style="margin-top: 0;">🚀 Onboarding & Setup</h2>

-Experience a seamless and personalized fitness journey starting with our intuitive setup screens, secure user authentication, and smart data-driven personalization.
+Experience a seamless and personalized fitness journey starting with intuitive setup screens, secure user authentication, and smart data-driven personalization.

-1.  **Modern UI for Onboarding & setup**: Dive into your fitness journey with a visually stunning and highly intuitive setup process.
+1.  **Modern UI for Onboarding & setup**: Dive into your fitness journey with a visually stunning setup process.
 2.  **Secure User Management**: Secure user authentication, including convenient "Forgot Password" and other account management features.
 3.  **Deep Personalization**: Every piece of your user information is intelligently leveraged to create a truly personalized fitness experience and workout programs just for you.